Fixing Expert

 1. Measure The Carpet Edges

-The first thing that is to be done is to measure the carpet edges so that the right length of the binding material can be cut to size.
-Speaking of the binding material, there are too many available options on the market i.e. fabric binding, top-stitching, edge binding, serging, hand binding, etc.
+The first thing to be done is to measure the carpet edges so that the binding material can be cut to the correct length.
+There are too many binding materials available on the market, i.e., fabric binding, top-stitching, edge binding, serging, hand binding, etc. No matter how you choose to bind the carpet edges, you have to measure them from all sides for proper cutting and attachment.

 2. Cut The Binding Material To The Appropriate Length